-Our goal is to demonstrate that concepts from controlled sensing and microeconomics, traditionally applied to human decision-making, can be used to both understand and synthesize the behavior of interacting \bayesianagents~\cite{kaplinanddeen,bhattcontrolled2020,chamley_rational_2004,quickestchangedetectionitit,krishnamurthy_partially_2016}.
-We support our theoretical findings with numerical experiments using advanced LLMs for Bayesian inference on real-world data.
-This paper is crafted to engage a broad readership, highlighting applications of Bayesian agents in diverse fields, including financial news analysis, e-commerce review evaluation, and online toxicity detection.
+The overarching goal of this paper is to demonstrate that concepts from controlled sensing and microeconomics, traditionally applied to human decision-making, can be used to both understand and synthesize the behavior of interacting \bayesianagents~\cite{kaplinanddeen,bhattcontrolled2020,chamley_rational_2004,quickestchangedetectionitit,krishnamurthy_partially_2016}.
+We support our theoretical findings with numerical experiments using advanced LLMs for Bayesian inference~\cite{gelman2013bayesian} on real-world data.
+This paper is written to engage a broad readership, highlighting applications of Bayesian agents in diverse fields, including financial news analysis, e-commerce review evaluation, and online toxicity detection.
 These examples underscore the flexibility of our methodologies for cross-disciplinary applications.
 The reproducible code for our experiments is publicly accessible at github.com/aditj/sociallearningllm.